highinthefssky/highinthefssky.github.io/_posts/2020-09-03-Flight Simulator 2020-Howto-BeechcraftKingAir350i-Setflightplan.md

 ---
 layout: post
 title: "Flight Simulator 2020 - How to - Beechcraft King Air 350i - Set flight plan"
-description: "description: "Always wanted to know how to manually set the flight plan in a Beechcraft King Air 350i than you found the right resource.""
+description: "Always wanted to know how to manually set the flight plan in a Beechcraft King Air 350i than you found the right resource."
 tags:
 - Flight Simulator 2020
 - flight plan